 California girl, 17, allegedly snuck onto small plane, crashed it into fence

-A California teen was arrested Wednesday for allegedly sneaking onto a plane which she then crashed into a chain-link fence, authorities said.
+A California teen was arrested Wednesday for allegedly sneaking onto a plane which she then crashed into a chain-link fence, investigators said.

 The 17-year-old girl breached the fence of Fresno Yosemite International Airport around 7:30 a.m., started up a King Air 200 propeller-driven aircraft and crashed it into a fence, according to a statement from airport officials.